Thiagodcv/predictive-sampling-mpc/README.md

 to learn the system dynamics using a neural network.
 An MPC using a predictive sampling scheme is then used by the agent to determine the optimal action at each timestep within the environment.
 I've implemented training and evaluation on the Ant-v4 task.

-PLEASE NOTE: The "pendulum" and "cartpole" environment files no longer work on the main branch.
+PLEASE NOTE: The "pendulum.py" and "cartpole.py" experiment files no longer work on the main branch.
 Will include a requirements file soon.

 ## Citations
 [1] Nagabandi, Anusha, et al. "Neural network dynamics for model-based deep reinforcement learning with model-free fine-tuning."
 2018 IEEE international conference on robotics and automation (ICRA).
 IEEE, 2018.